A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

 \subsubsection{Prefix Decoder}

-The prefix decoder structure \cite{raffel2020exploring} modifies the causal encoder's masking mechanism to enable bidirectional attention on prefix tokens while maintaining unidirectional attention on generated tokens.
-Similar to the encoder-decoder paradigm, this allows bidirectional encoding of prefix sequences and auto-regressive generation of output tokens, sharing the same parameters during both encoding and decoding phases.
-Prominent models utilizing the prefix decoder architecture include U-PaLM, GLM-130B, and others in large-scale prefix encoders.
-The schematic for this architecture is depicted in the right panel of Figure \ref{fig:mask}.
+The prefix decoder structure \cite{raffel2020exploring} modifies the causal encoder’s masking mechanism, enabling bidirectional attention for prefix tokens while maintaining unidirectional attention for generated tokens.
+This allows shared parameters for both encoding and decoding phases, as seen in models like U-PaLM, GLM-130B, and other large-scale prefix encoders.

-\paragraph{GLM} GLM \cite{du2021glm}, short for General Language Model, is a comprehensive pre-training framework.
-The technical evolution of the GLM series models is illustrated in Figure \ref{fig:glm}.
-The architecture modifications in GLM include rearranging the order of layer normalization and the residual connection, using a single linear layer for output token prediction, and replacing ReLU activation functions with GeLUs.
-GLM unifies pre-training objectives for various tasks under the common framework of autoregressive blank infilling, employing mixed attention masks and novel 2D position encodings.